badsyntax/github-action-aws-cloudformation/README.md

 - Apply or Preview ChangeSet with Pull Request comments
 - Log intervals to show constant feedback
-- CloudFormation outputs set as Actions Outputs which can be used in subsequent steps
+- CloudFormation outputs set as Action Outputs which can be used in subsequent steps

 ## Getting Started